Miss Sabrina Mahisha

 a) Publicly Traded Companies can be classified under the following categories:

 b) The tax rate for non-listed Public and Private Companies is 27.5%.
-However, in case of any contravention, the Tax rate can be increased up to 30%.
+However, in case of any noninfringement, the tax rate can be increased by up to 30%.

 c) The tax rate on artificial entities and taxable entities other than companies and associations has been fixed @ 27.5%.
-However, in case of any contravention, the Tax rate can be increased up to 30%.
+However, in case of any noninfringement, the tax rate can be increased by up to 30%.

 d) A 15% tax will be imposed on the income of Private universities, private medical colleges, private dental colleges, private engineering colleges, or private colleges solely dedicated to imparting education on ICT.

 f) The Tax Rate for the Association of persons is 27.5%.
-However, in case of any contravention, the Tax rate can be increased up to 30%.
+However, in case of any noninfringement, the tax rate can be increased by up to 30%.

 g) The tax rate of One Person Company (OPC) is 22.5%.
-However, in case of any contravention, the Tax rate can be increased up to 25% Tax will be applicable.
+However, in case of any infringement, the tax rate can be increased to 25%, and tax will be applicable.

 vi) Taxpayer of the Third gender